thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 ### Trust, but Verify

 This principle is not mentioned in the Continuous Delivery book.
-However, I find it particularly imperative as it constitutes the essence for enabling safety, courage, and [Accountability as a Team](#accountable-as-a-team-for-the-delivery-process), which are all required to [Pursue Continuous Improvement relentlessly](#pursue-continuous-improvement-relentlessly).
+However, I find it particularly imperative as it constitutes the essence for enabling safety, courage, and [Accountability as a Team](#accountable-as-a-team-for-the-delivery-process), which are all required to [Build Quality In](#build-quality-in) and [Pursue Continuous Improvement relentlessly](#pursue-continuous-improvement-relentlessly).

 It is the lack of trust that has initiated all sorts of unnecessary, wasteful activities (such as blocking code reviews, quality gates, security reviews, change approval boards, biannual releases, etc.) to the process of getting code from Version Control into the hands of the users, which reduce feedback, impact quality, create fatigue, burnout and disengagement, slow down delivery, and finally bring organisations to a halt without them noticing it.
 Only to create some sort of sense of control.
 Not true control, just a sense.